MaureenFromuth/Election_Analysis_Challenge/README.md

         Answer: Denver

-To determine the county with the largest number of votes and therefore the largest voter turn out, we first established the three new variables.
+We first established the three new variables in order to determine the county with the largest number of votes and therefore the largest voter turn out.
 These variables identified the county with the largest turn out, the number of votes in that county, and the percentage of overall votes that county had.

 ```
 #Establish a variable for the name of the county with the largest turnout